sensu/sensu-docs/content/sensu-go/6.8/catalog/build-private-catalog.md

 ## Create a UI GlobalConfig definition

 Use Sensu's GlobalConfig resource to display the private catalog in the Sensu web UI.
-Create a GlobalConfig definition that includes the static API endpoint for your catalog as the `url` value:
+Create a GlobalConfig definition that includes the endpoint URL for your private catalog as the `url` value:

 {{< language-toggle >}}